It’s Art Week Miami 2018! Get Ready!

 Mana Wynwood, December 6–9

-Red Dot Miami will bring together modern and contemporary works by more than 500 artists, presented by over 75 international galleries.
+Red Dot Miami will bring together modern and contemporary works by more than 500 artists.
+These will be presented by over 75 international galleries.
 Art talks and other special events are also part of the show, which was established in 2006.
 Single-day tickets are $25 online or $30 at the door, and admission to its sister fairs, Spectrum Miami and ArtSpot Miami, is included.

 Hours and tickets